 (Note: In order to download PDFs, you will need Adobe Acrobat Reader.
 If you do not have Adobe Acrobat Reader, you can download it for free at Adobe's website.)

 English as a New Language (ENL) programs provide additional support to students whose native language is other than English.
 Every student registering for school in our district is asked to report their native language.
 Those meeting state guidelines are provided ENL support.

 Further information on English as a New Language can be found here.

 The McKinney-Vento Homeless Education Act requires schools across the country to support students experiencing homelessness.
 Students living in insecure living environments may be eligible to receive services and accommodations to ensure stability in their education.
 Every registering family is asked to complete a housing questionnaire to assist in determining their homeless status.
 Already registered families are encouraged to notify either the Pupil Personnel Services Office or their school office if they believe they might meet the criteria of the McKinney-Vento Act.
 Information on those criteria and homeless education in general can be found at www.NYSTEACHS.org.

 The federal government provides support for disadvantaged students through the Title I grant program.
 Information on Cairo-Durham's Title I programming is available here.
 The department manages the district's Title I allocations.
 Other grant programs managed by the department include, but are not limited to Title IIA: Teacher and Principal Training and Recruiting Fund and Title IV: Rural Education Achievement Program.

-The Director of Pupil Personnel Services serves as the district's Title IX Officer (Sexual Harassment Policy), Equal Employment Opportunity (EEO) Officer, Medicaid Compliance Officer, 504 Accommodation Plan Compliance Officer.
+The Director of Pupil Personnel Services serves as the district's Registrar, Medicaid Compliance Officer, and 504 Accommodation Plan Compliance Officer.